Shape Healthy Family Dynamics with the Master of Arts in Human Services Counseling – Family Advocacy, Public Policy, and

 Human Services Counseling Degree Online Program Highlights

-Liberty is ranked in the top 1% of more than 2,100 online colleges and universities for academic quality, affordability, and accessibility.
-Our commitment to excellence also helped us rank among Niche.com’s top 10 online schools in America by Niche.com.
-Earning your online Master of Arts in Human Services Counseling degree from a nonprofit university with this kind of recognition will set you apart from others in your field.
+We are recognized by multiple institutions for our academic quality, affordability, and accessibility.
+Our commitment to excellence also helped us rank among Niche.com’s top 10 online schools in America.
+Earning your online Master of Arts in Human Services Counseling degree from a nonprofit university with this kind of recognition can help set you apart from others in your field.

 - You can complete the Master of Arts in Human Services Counseling – Family Advocacy, Public Policy, and the Future degree in as little as 1 year.